hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

     - Handle:
         - Confirm that for the given pending airdrops ids in the transaction there are corresponding pending transfers existing in state
         - Check if the sender has sufficient amount or has enough approved allowance of the tokens being claimed to fulfill the airdrop
+        - Check if the token is not frozen, paused, or deleted
+          - If the token is frozen or paused the claim transaction should fail
+          - For deleted tokens, the claim transaction should fail, but also we should remove the pending airdrop from state
         - Any additional validation depending on config or state i.e. semantics checks
         - The business logic for claiming pending airdrops
             - If token association between each `receiver_id` and `token_reference` does not exist, we need to create it; future rents for token association slot should be paid by `receiver_id`